 Quartz countertops look great, and so does recessed lighting or maybe even smart kitchen technology.
 However, if you’re working on a budget, you’ll need to pick one.

 Ensure that it’s the center of the attention in the kitchen and plan other design themes around it that complement it without overpowering it.

 Many people tend to focus so much on their kitchen countertops, cabinets, and appliances that they forego kitchen flooring.

-However, the right kitchen flooring can actually add a lot to overall kitchen design.
+However, the right kitchen flooring can add a lot to overall kitchen design.

 When it comes to picking out the right flooring, you’ll want to think about the function.
 If you do a lot of cooking in your kitchen and it receives a lot of traffic, then you’ll want to install flooring that won’t wear down with spills and grease.

-Porcelain tile is a great option if you’re looking for durability and style.
-Hardwood flooring can look great in certain kitchens depending on the overall style of the home.
+Porcelain tile is an excellent option if you’re looking for durability and style.
+Hardwood flooring can look great in specific kitchens depending on the overall style of the home.

 If you’re opting for hardwood, be sure to install it after you install the cabinets.

 If you’re installing kitchen flooring yourself, then you’ll want to ensure you’re smart about how you measure.
 It helps to use the same measurements (inches or centimeters) that you used for your kitchen cabinets.